Steeleye Span: Wilderness years

 In 1989, two long-term members departed.
 One was bassist Rick Kemp, who needed to recover from a serious shoulder injury, exacerbated by playing bass on stage.
 His eventual replacement (after two tours, each with a different bassist) was Tim Harries, who was brought in less than two weeks before the band was scheduled to start a tour.
 A friend of Pegrum's, Harries was a self-taught rock bassist, as well as a classically trained pianist and double bassist.
 With Harries on board, Steeleye released Tempted and Tried (1989), an album that formed the basis for their live set for many years to come.

-Not long after recording Tempted, drummer Nigel Pegrum emigrated to Australia for personal relationship reasons.
+Not long after recording Tempted, drummer Nigel Pegrum left the group to emigrate to Australia for personal relationship reasons.
 He was replaced by eccentric drummer Liam Genockey (most recently of rock band Gillan), easily identified by his long, plaited beard.
 He and Knight were simultaneously members of "Moiré Music", a free-jazz band with a classical flavour, led by Trevor Watts.
 Unlike Pegrum, who employed a traditional rock drumming style, Genockey favoured a more varied drumming style, influenced by both Irish and African drumming, in which he hit, brushed, and rubbed the various surfaces of his drums and cymbals, creating a more varied range of sounds.
 Consequently, when the band embarked on their 20th Anniversary Tour, they did so with a totally new rhythm section.

 Both Harries and Genockey were interested in experimenting with the band's sound, and they helped re-energise the other members' interest in Steeleye.
 The band began reworking some of their earlier material, seeking new approaches to traditional favourites.
 For example, Johnson experimented with an arrangement of "Tam Lin", that involved a heavy Bulgarian influence, inspired by Eastern European versions of the Tam Lin legend.
 In 1992 the band released Tonight's the Night...Live, which demonstrates some of this new energy and direction.
 The band continued to tour the UK every year, and frequently toured overseas as well.